-Themes: Identifying and exploring different hehaviours which are accentable/ unaccentable discussing emotions, understanding that all emotions are valid and important
+Themes: Identifying and exploring different behaviours which are acceptable/ unacceptable. discussing emotions, understanding that all emotions are valid and important.
 Rationale- developing check in skills- understanding that Religious Education teaches the holistic person.

-Progression and Golden Thread:

-The Year 7 RE curriculum employs a progressive approach, strengthening skills learnt in Primary school as well as introducing, critical analysis, and expressing own points of view using evidence.
+Progression and Golden Thread: The Year 7 RE curriculum employs a progressive approach, strengthening skills learnt in Primary school as well as introducing, critical analysis, and expressing own points of view using evidence.
 This gradual development forms a golden thread, preparing students for advanced evaluation and analysis which will be needed throughout their Religious Education Journey.
-The curriculum ensures a cohesive learning journey, guiding students from descriptive writing to critically analysing "BIG" questions, scripture, religious and non-religious text, This foundational progression sets the stage for future academic success and a deeper appreciation of Catholicism mysteries of the church, understanding the revelation of God through the person of Jesus Christ and through the Holy Spirit- this will be taught again in year 10 as part of GCSE therefore skills in supporting answers with sources of wisdom are beginning to be developed along with coming up with own conclusions when a clear answer is not given Unit 2- Parable and Miracles.
+The curriculum ensures a cohesive learning journey, guiding students from descriptive writing to critically analysing "BIG" questions, scripture, religious and non-religious text, This foundational progression sets the stage for future academic success and a deeper appreciation of Catholicism

-Unit 1- The Trinity Themes: - explore what the Trinity is, and its presence in the Gospel with particular reference to Jesus' Baptism.
-Discussing the importance of the belief of the Trinity for Catholics today through studying of important religious texts Rationale: Students start to investigate more complex meaning and understanding the importance of these parables not only at the time of Jesus but in today's society.
-Students are also asked to investigate the miracles of Jesus, comparing and contrasting whether or not it is more important to listen to the word of God or see miracles being
+I Init 1- The Trinity

+Themes: - explore what the Trinity is, and its presence in the Gospel with particular reference to Jesus' Baptism.
+Discussing the importance of the belief of the Trinity for Catholics today through studying of important religious texts e.g. Nicene Creed

+Rationale:- Students start to investigate more complex mysteries of the church, understanding the revelation of God through the person of Jesus Christ and through the Holy Spirit this will be taught again in year 10 as part of COSE therefore held is conception around the conception.
+GCSE therefore skills in supporting answers with sources of wisdom are beginning to be developed along with coming up with own conclusions when a clear answer is not give meaning and understanding the importance of these parables not only at the time of Jesus but in today's society Students are also asked to investigate the miracles of Jesus, comparing and contrasting whether or not it is more important to listen to the word of God or see miracles being erformed

+Unit 2- Parable and Miracles.
 Themes:- Investigating Parables as stories with a hidden

-Rationale- Students will build upon biblical and scripture skills, knowing how to locate stories in the Bible and read them literally and metaphorically.
-Students also build on comparative and contrasting skills which are increasingly mportant for their RE journey.
+Rationale-Students will build upon biblical and scripture kills, knowing how to locate stories in the Bible and read them literally and metaphorically.
+Students also build on comparative and contrasting skills which are increasingly important for their RE journey.

 Unit3- Advent Themes- Last year students looked at the meaning of Christmas and the "reason for the season."
 In year 8, students delve into exploring the symbols of Advent, including the advent wreath.
-Students are also given a research-based task on how Christmas is celebrated across
+Students are also given a research based task on how Christmas is celebrated across the world

-Rationale- Student led research allows students to understand how cultures and different religious groups celebrate such an important event- setting students up for
+Rationale-Student led research allows students to understand how cultures and different religious groups celebrate such an important event- setting students up for and Rituals.
+Themes- Students are asked to investigate the six world religions, they will look at each religion as a whole, looking at the holy book, the place of worship and any important ceremonies or rituals which may take place within the eliaion